SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulateOutput.md

-   *geometry  type*   is  conventionaly  associated  to   a  *geometry category* which  is an  unique human readable  string (the  list of *geometry types  and categories* supported by  a given experimental setup is defined in a special configuration file).
+   *geometry  type*   is  conventionaly  associated  to   a  *geometry category* which  is an  unique human readable  string (the  list of *geometry types  and categories* supported by  a given experimental setup  is defined  in  dedicated configuration  files for  geometry modelling through the Bayeux/geomtools library).

+**To Do** update the table below !

    The  table  below presents  some  official  geometry categories  of interest in the SuperNEMO demonstrator geometry: